LandrumTrev/book-reporter/README.md

 *click the "sign out" button in the top right header menu*

 __create a new Project__
-*after you log in, you will be taken to your Projects list page*
+*after you log in, you will be taken to your Projects LIST page*
 To create a new Project, enter a Project name in the "create a new Project" field and click the book icon button.
 Spaces allowed in Project, Topic, and Resource names; just not in Usernames.

 __delete a Project__